DarrBuck/ScheduledShutdown/README.md

 # Scheduled Shutdown

 ## Usage
-This is a C# Winforms application that you can run on your Windows PC that allows you to do a schedulled shutdown.
+This is a C# Winforms application that you can run on your Windows PC that allows you to do a scheduled shutdown.
 The shutdown time can be manually entered or you can configure it to automatically pull your area's loadshedding schedule from EskomSePush.